volt-protocol/whitepaper/volt.md

     *  6% given to OlympusDAO in exchange for participation in the Olympus incubator and onboarding VOLT as a treasury asset
     *  6% offered to Frax protocol as a token swap in recognition of our joint efforts coordinating on a CPI index
 * 18% reserved in protocol treasury for token incentives or bonds
-    *  0.5% used for VOLT liquidity incentives over the first month after LBP, reassess based on results of this program
+    *  X.X% used for VOLT liquidity incentives over the first month after LBP, reassess based on results of this program
 * 10% issued in LBP to efficiently bootstrap VCON market

 Those VCON tokens offered for DAO swaps (not including the 6% each in direct grants to Olympus and TRIBE) will be mutually subject to on chain vesting with clawback.